Natural Remedies For Psoriasis Symptoms

 - Psoriatic nail disease- As the name suggests, it is found to affect the small pits present in the nails.
 The nails appear orange to yellow in color resulting in defective nail formation.

 Inverse psoriasis is also known as intertriginous psoriasis is a rare form of psoriasis that commonly affects skin fold.
 Inverse psoriasis is found to affect around 2% and 7% of the patients suffering from psoriasis.
 It is a part of genital psoriasis and is most commonly seen affecting perianal skin, abdominal, intergluteal cleft, retro-auricular folds under the armpits, and inframammary folds.

 What are the Inverse psoriasis symptoms?

-Inverse Psoriasis symptoms include reddish, scaly silvery patches that are inflamed and cause itching.
-The symptoms are chronic and associated with periods of more severe skin problem.
+Inverse Psoriasis symptoms include reddish, scaly silvery patches that are inflamed, and cause itching.
+The symptoms are chronic and associated with periods of more severe skin problems.
 Inverse psoriasis symptoms can affect a person’s quality of life since the treatment takes a longer duration to heal the skin.